Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 • Drowsiness and fatigue — Usually improves as your body adjusts to the medication

-• Nausea and stomach upset — Taking medication with food often helps
+• Nausea — Taking medications with food often helps

-• Mood changes — Including irritability or depression in some people
+• Mood changes — Some people experience irritability or depression

 Managing Side Effects

-• Start low, go slow — Most side effects are less severe with gradual dose increases
+• Start low, go slow — Gradual dose increases reduce side effects

-• Take with food — Reduces stomach upset from most epilepsy medications
+• Take with food — Reduces stomach upset for most epilepsy medications

-• Maintain regular sleep schedule — Helps with fatigue and mood
+• Maintain regular sleep — Helps with drowsiness and concentration

-• Stay hydrated — Important for overall well-being and some medications
+• Stay hydrated — Important especially with topiramate

 • Don't stop suddenly — Can cause dangerous breakthrough seizures